tmcclintock/PanoramAI/README.md

 ## Usage

 PanoramAI contains models to generate panoramic images.
-At present, this includes two fully generative models, and a conditional model based on input images is in development.
-Models provided in this package are, at the moment, untrained.
+Models provided in this package are untrained.
 This section documents how to instantiate and train a model, and then how to generate new panoramic images.

 First, import and create a model.
 As an example here, we consider a convolutional variational autoencoder (`VAEorama`).